 Personal grants awarded by foundations

-The university commitment is given by the director of the doctoral programme/research unit.
-The template for the commitment is available in Artsi.
-Various foundations do not require a university commitment.
-Remember to contact the director of your doctoral programme/research unit even if a university commitment is not required in the application phase.
+Remember to contact the director of your doctoral programme/research unit even if a written university commitment is not required in the application phase.